 Jimbaran Beach is one of the best beaches in Bali for swimming and enjoying a meal.

-This next Bali beach is definitely the easiest one to reach from the airport.
+This Bali beach is also the easiest one to reach from the airport.
 In fact, Jimbaran Beach starts just south of the runway.
 You can be chilling on the beach with a cold one in hand in no time!

 Most of the access points for the various beaches in Bukit can be reached in under an hour, but you still get the amenities of the mainland.
 There are plenty of options in Jimbaran for accommodation, dining, shopping, and nightlife.

 Jimbaran Beach is a pretty mellow place in terms of both the ocean and the vibes.
 There aren’t big waves here at all, so this definitely isn’t high on the radar of surfers.

 If you’re a total beginner, though, this is a good place to try it out.
 It’s actually where I tried (and mostly failed at) surfing for the very first time.
 But most people are content with just lounging on the beach, so it’s one of the more laid-back places on this list.

 The highlight of Jimbaran is definitely the nightly seafood market.
 There are several excellent restaurants right on the beach, where you can take your pick from a variety of fresh seafood and have it cooked up to your liking.

 Wandering bands stroll the beach and take requests, making this one of the best beaches in Bali for a romantic dinner.